 How do you pick values for each of these indicators?
 How do you optimize your system?
-Each new rule that we test must be done independently of the other rules.
-While it's not always possible to completely do, it should be done whenever possible.
+Each new rule we test must be made independently of the other rules.
+While it's not always possible to ultimately do it, it should be done whenever possible.

 Let's say we next choose to test a profit target.
-To verify our profit target rule we must revert back to the baseline system.
-That is, we do not add our profit target rule to the system with the trailing stop rule.
+We must revert to the baseline system to verify our profit target rule.
+We do not add our profit target rule to the system with the trailing stop rule.
 Our profit target rule must be applied to the baseline system (which has no stop loss).

-Obviously, we are not going to use everything.
-Instead, we will start out with our baseline system and add rules one at a time as needed and measure its effect on the system's performance.
+Obviously, we are going to use only some things.
+Instead, we will start with our baseline system, add rules one at a time as needed, and measure their effect on the system's performance.

 Sometimes when adding a rule, you see substantial improvement in the performance results.
 In this case, you can keep it.
-Other times adding a rule does little to help the system performance.
+Other times adding a rule does little to help the system's performance.
 In this case, it's best to keep things simple and eliminate the least productive rule.
 Be selective and only include a rule if it clearly helps.
-If it does not significantly improve the system's performance, it's probably best to leave it out.
+I use the general guideline that if a newly added rule does not improve an important performance metric (such as NPDD) by 50% or more, I don't keep it.
 Remember, we want to keep our strategy as simple as possible.

-Once you have combined your rules into a final system you can now perform Out-Of-Sample (OOS) Testing.
-This simply involves taking your final system and testing it on data that was not used during the development of the system.
-We do this to see how the system performs on this "unseen" data and to answer some important questions.
+Once you have combined your rules into a final trading system, you can perform Out-Of-Sample (OOS) Testing.
+This involves taking your final trading system and testing it on data not used during the development of the system.
+We do this to see how the system performs on this "unseen" data and to answer some critical questions.

 - Does the equity curve break down?

 - Does the equity curve produce wild swings?